saucelabs/sauce-docs/docs/visual/e2e-testing/notifications.md

 <img src={useBaseUrl('img/visual/e2e-hipchat-api-token.png')} alt="E2E HipChat API Token"/>

 Next, find the room ID for the chat room you want your test notifications posted to.
-Go back to the Hipchat user home page, then click the **Rooms** tab.
+Go back to the HipChat user home page, then click the **Rooms** tab.
 From the list of rooms, click on the room name.
 Copy the room ID (API ID).
 <img src={useBaseUrl('img/visual/e2e-hipchat-room-id.png')} alt="E2E HipChat Room"/>

 In Screener, add a Screener webhook.
 You will need to navigate to the Dashboard page.
 Click on **Webhooks**:
 <img src={useBaseUrl('img/visual/e2e-overview-activity-webhook-menu.png')} alt="E2E Overview Webhook Menu"/>

-Add the Hipchat URL:
+Add the HipChat URL:

 ```bash
 https://api.hipchat.com/v1/rooms/message?format=json&auth_token=[hipchat-api-token]&room_id=[hipchat-room-api-id]